sanjar29/Rock-Paper-Scirssors/README.md

 ---

 ### Contact 📧:
-If you have any questions or suggestions, feel free to open an issue or contact the developer at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions, feel free to open an issue.